-- (i) the owner of the fee simple of the land; and - (ii) any person who has agreed in writing, whether conditionally or unconditionally, to purchase the land or any leasehold estate or interest in the land or to take a lease of the land and who is bound by the agreement because the agreement is still in force.
+- (i) the owner of the fee simple of the land; - (ii) any person who has agreed in writing, whether conditionally or unconditionally, to purchase the land or any leasehold estate or interest in the land or to take a lease of the land and who is bound by the agreement because the agreement is still in force.

-Penetration A pipe, cable or duct passing through an opening in a fire separation.
+Penetration A building element passing through an opening in a fire separation.